saravanamuthu1/SE-5300/README.md

-                               Machine Learning Code generator for Non Programmers For sprint one we started generating data visulatization using Machine learning models using python as programming language.
+                                    ** Machine Learning Code generator for Non Programmers **

-       We divided the program into few functionality we start with uploading raw data cluster the data and display them in line chart format.
-       Following are steps to see the results of Sprint1 open app.py
-       in the terminal type  streanlit  run app.py User can uplaod any file in .csv format to check the results
+This is a little project on top of outputty and matplotlib that aims in easily create plots (without  using matplotlib).
+For now you can    do linear, scatter and bar plots with data from CSV files.This program generates graphs from a given CSV file and allows the user to generate a User friendly graph

+  **Requirements/Installations**
+•	Execute pip install numpy matplotlib outputty
+•	Download plotter
+•	Unpack outputty and plotter in the same directory

+**Deployment**

+The best way to deploy this software for use in lab is to run locally either through command prompt or a Python Interpreter of your own